VitalijusNi/SelfEducational/README.md

 Right now, continue to learn more deeply about object oriented programming in Python - Static method, custom exceptions.

-Also taking more to the advanced functions and lambda function.
+Took more to the advanced functions and lambda function.

 BankAccount.py - learning more about threading, and there small project.

+Right now learning about regular expression functions.